js-jslog/development-env/README.md

 ## Motivation
 The purpose of creating a non-root user is not for security reasons.
 This is why I encourage the mapping of `youruser:0:...`.
 The purpose is becuase many applications don't run properly under root.

+# Yeoman Generators
+Several Yeoman Generators have been published within the image as global npm packages and can be used with the usual `yo ...` syntax.
+See the projects within `yeoman-generators` for details.

 # Usage
 ## Clone
 ```